selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.17 2016 06 20

+* **Possibly Breaking Change** Fix of return types in BaseRepositoryAsync, should be PromiseHandler.IPromise, instead of Q.IPromise.

 ### 0.0.16 2016 06 16

 * Added repositoryId property to BaseRepository* and RepositoryEvents.
 This allows to "discern" events by destination.